trafiklab/trafiklab.se/content/docs/using-trafiklab/adding-apis-to-a-project.md

 again, after which you can edit it as you like.

 {{% note %}} Right now, the developer portal is not available in English yet.
-While these guides should help you to get started, the following list of common Swedish words should help you getting around on the developer portal.
+While these guides should help you to get started, the following list of common Swedish words should help you to get around on the developer portal.

 * **Spara**: Save/Submit
 * **Tillbaka**: Back